Siddddh/Sparks_Finance/KV/COWORK_CLAUDE_TASKS.md

 4. Read combined_results.json AND tv_ratings.json.
 Choose YOUR top setups and write claude_recommendations.json
    (signal/score/grade/thesis/levels per pick + a market read + curated market_news).
 Cross-check each pick against TradingView's rating: when TV agrees it's confirmation; when TV disagrees (e.g. you like it but TV says Sell, or it's overbought), say so in the thesis/risks.
-Then write claude_research.json with an 8-dimension deep dive for your top picks (and any tickers in agent_queue).
+Then write claude_research.json — a per-ticker BRIEF for your top picks (and any tickers in agent_queue): financials {period, summary, highlights[]} for the last fiscal year (public info; live numbers render from a TradingView widget, so write the narrative + standout highlights), accomplishments[], journey_52w {summary, milestones[]}, and critical {risks[], catalysts[], watch[], valuation}.
+(No 8-agent scores.)
    Then read holdings_dump.json and write claude_holdings.json with a per-position call (action + why) for each user's holdings.
    (All three schemas are at the top of the matching apply_*.py.)
 5. python apply_claude_recommendations.py   # also merges tv_ratings.json onto each pick card
 6. python apply_claude_research.py